Communicating with the Depths of Our Being: Acupuncture and Pulse Diagnosis

 Master pulse diagnosticians say the pulse conveys a person’s past, present and future: what we’ve inherited, traumas we’ve suffered, and possible future physical and mental manifestations.
 The pulse can also predict what may happen to us in the future: propensity for certain health conditions.
 It provides warning signs, as well as requests for supplementation or changes that we need to make.
 A pulse reading can help us become aware of things to watch out for; it also helps us gain insight into ways to protect ourselves from catastrophe.

-To successfully treat a problem with acupuncture, the cause must be found.
-This can be done through the pulse.
-It will show what’s out of balance.
-If the endocrine glands are not working together (as measured through the relationship between the Heart and Kidney pulses), this is likely to be the cause.
+If the endocrine glands are not working together (as measured through the relationship between the Heart and Kidney pulses), this is likely to be the cause of the insomnia.
+The strategy within treatment should therefore focus on harmonizing heart and kidney energy.
 If the stomach shows excessive inflammation venting into the chest, this might be the problem.
+Stomach fire must be cleared.
 If there is a deficiency of blood, this could be the cause.

 There may be more than one imbalance: the result of a longterm problem that has progressed, causing symptoms along the way.
-The blood deficiency can be the result of excessive internal inflammation, which is rooted in an unresolved emotional trauma from long ago.
+The blood deficiency can be the result of excessive internal inflammation, possibly rooted in an unresolved emotional trauma from long ago.
 If this is the case, the pulse will present a very different picture than if the inflammation is the result of poor diet.
-The pulse can even help differentiate whether the emotional issue is related to current issues, those from the past, or issues relating to the ancestry (what we’ve inherited).
+The pulse and tongue can even help differentiate whether the emotional issue is related to current issues, those from the past, or issues relating to the ancestry (what we’ve inherited).

 Essentially, that which is being felt in the pulse is relationship: how our internal organs are relating to one another, as well as the way we relate to ourselves and the world around us.
 Life is built on relationship.
 Survival requires working together.
 We may have adequate resources, but if we are not exchanging them, we can’t flourish.
 We need other people in order to learn about ourselves.
 We may have things others lack; others may have what we lack.
 In health, we are constantly exchanging with others.
 With plants, we exchange carbon dioxide for oxygen.
 This is called respiration: the most fundamental physiological process necessary for survival.
 With people, we exchange love, ideas and skills.
 We create our sense of social group identity through relationship with others.
 All of this is a type of energetic circulation.
 It all has an effect on our health.

-Inadequate emotional circulation can cause physical blood circulation problems.
+Inadequate emotional circulation can causel blood circulation problems.
 Insecurity or excessive vulnerability can hamper respiratory function.
 Low self-esteem can inhibit endocrine function.
 Emotional hyper-vigilance can lead to an overactive immune system.
 The reverse is also true: poor digestive function can create an obsessive mind and the inability to concentrate.
 Weak lungs can give rise to a feeling of depression or vulnerability.
 Stagnation of blood (from heart weakness) can cause an inability to communicate well through speech.

-With all of these layers of energetic function (body and mind, social and self relationship), trying to locate the cause of a condition can be overwhelming.
-The pulse helps decode the mystery.
-Feeling the pulse is a way of listening very deeply to a person.
-It conveys things we are not aware of within ourselves.
-One of our body’s main survival mechanisms is repression.
+One of our body’s survival mechanisms is repression.
 This occurs on both the mental and physical levels.
 Hepatitis for example, when it is not in the acute stage, goes into hiding in the cells.
 We don’t have symptoms to alert us of its presence because it is lurking in a latent state.
 We may not remember a traumatic event that happened when we were children because the body has repressed it.
 Just because something is hidden doesn’t mean it isn’t having an effect on our bodies and minds.
 We may be having strange symptoms that we cannot explain.
 Nothing shows up on blood tests, we can’t pull anything up when talking to our psychoanalysts.
 The pulse can reveal that which is hidden, so we know where to pull the lurking toxin out from.

 The pulse will show us what resources we have available for detox.
 Cancer for example requires a great deal of blood, fluids and energy to be detoxed.
 Even when undergoing Western medical treatments like chemotherapy, we need a lot of blood and fluids to be able to flush out both the cancerous toxins, as well as the medicine killing the toxins.
 Many people for whom chemo doesn’t work lack adequate body resources to withstand the intensity of the treatment.
 The strategy with chemo is using a toxic substance to eliminate an internal body toxin.
 It can be highly successful- if the person has adequate strength and resources.
 The pulse will show what aspects of the body need to be supported during the therapy.
 It will also show the therapy’s on-going success or lack thereof.